When Funkadelic Hinted at Things to Come on ‘Let’s Take It to the Stage’

 Looking back on the tracking of the song "Get Off Your Ass and Jam" in his memoir Brothas Be, Yo Like George, Ain't All That Funkin' Kinda Hard on You?, Clinton recalled how the band ended up stumbling into an unlikely new guitarist.
 "We finished one take, took a smoke break or something, and noticed that a white kid had wandered into the studio, a smack addict," he wrote.
 "We didn’t know him at all, but he said he played a little guitar, and he wanted to know if he could play with us and pick up a little cash in the process."

-Bemusedly agreeing to give the new arrival a chance, they stepped back and let him prove his worth.
-"We set him up, started the track, and he just started to play like he was possessed," continued Clinton.
+They stepped back, agreeing to give the new arrival a chance to prove his worth.
+"We set him up, started the track, and he just started to play like he was possessed," Clinton continued.
 "He did all the rock ‘n’ roll that hadn’t been heard for a few years, and he did it for the entirety of the track.
 Even when the song ended, he didn’t stop.
 All of us were up there goggle-eyed, saying, ‘Damn.’
 We had agreed on 25 bucks, but I gave him 50 because I loved it."

 Frustratingly for Clinton and the members of Funkadelic, the record offered yet another demonstration of how difficult it could be for artists to break through the color barrier at rock radio and on the pop charts.
 Let's Take It to the Stage gave the band another R&B hit, peaking at No. 14, but stalled at No. 102 on Billboard's Top 200 Albums.
 For Clinton, it again posed the question of why mainstream success continued to elude a band that stood alongside commercial giants in terms of musical and compositional ability.